salesforce/rules_spring/tools/springboot/unwanted_classes.md

 In Java, the JVM will load classes from the classpath.
 If multiple versions of the same class are in the classpath, the class version that is loaded first will 'win'.
 Therefore, another way to suppress an old version of a class is to make sure the newer version is loaded first.
-This is the third best way to handle unwanted classes.

 There are two ways to affect the ordering.